CS481/simulation-schema/README.md

 # simulation-schema
-The json schema for the simulation factory
+The json schema for the simulation factory.
+This is intended to be used as a submodule.

 ## Usage
 A Schema object has two static methods that you need to know: